-.1 Before commencing installation of equipment, the Contractor shall arrange for the attendance of the Manufacturer's Representative to provide instructions in the methods, techniques, precautions, and any other information relevant to the successful installation of the equipment.
+- .1 Before commencing installation of equipment, the Contractor shall arrange for the attendance of the Manufacturer's Representative to provide instructions in the methods, techniques, precautions, and any other information relevant to the successful installation of the equipment. - .2 The Contractor shall inform the Contract Administrator, in writing, of the attendance at the site of any Manufacturer's Representative for installation training at least fourteen (14) days prior to arrival.

-- .2 The Contractor shall inform the Contract Administrator, in writing, of the attendance at the Site of any Manufacturer's Representative for installation training at least fourteen (14) days prior to arrival. - .3 When the Manufacturer's Representative is satisfied that the Contractor is aware of all installation requirements, he shall so certify by completing Form 101 Certificate of Readiness to Install attached to this Specification. - .4 The completed form shall be delivered to the Contract Administrator prior to departure of the Manufacturer's Representative from the site. - .5 Installation of the equipment shall not commence until Contract Administrator has advised that he has received the completed Form 101 Certificate of Readiness to Install. - .6 Separate copies of Form 101 Certificate of Readiness to Install shall be used for different equipment.
+- .3 When the Manufacturer's Representative is satisfied that the Contractor is aware of all installation requirements, he shall so certify by completing Form 101 Certificate of Readiness to Install attached to this specification. - 4 The completed form shall be delivered to the Contract Administrator prior to departure of the Manufacturer's Representative from the site. - .5 Installation of the equipment shall not commence until Contract Administrator has advised that he has received the completed Form 101. - .6 Separate copies of Form 101 shall be used for each piece of equipment.